Curie: Policy-based Secure Data Exchange

-The preceding analysis of Curie showed that it can be used by members to dictate their data exchange policies.

-One requirement for interpreting the policies correctly is a shared schema to solve the compatibility issues among members.
-For instance, members may interpret the data columns (\eg column names and types) differently or may not store some information about consortia (\eg membership status of an alliance).
+One requirement for correctly interpreting the CPL policies is a shared schema for solving the compatibility issues among members.
+For instance, members may interpret the data columns (\eg column names and types) differently or may not have the information about consortium members (\eg membership status of an alliance).
 CPL implements a shared schema describing column names, their types, and explanations of data fields as well as consortium-specific information.
-Members negotiate the schema similar to the policy negotiations and revise the schema based on the schema of the negotiation requester.
+Members can negotiate the schema similar to the policy negotiations and revise the schema based on the schema of a negotiation initiator.

-In Curie policy language, a set of predefined statistical functions (\eg intersection size) is provided to securely evaluate over members' data.
-However, there are other functions suitable that will produce different criteria for conditionals to make decisions about share and acquisition policies and can be pertinent in particular domains.
-For instance, data exchange among finance companies may require functions to calculate a particular similarity between data distributions.
-Curie allows easy integration of such functions with conditionals.
-Future work should investigate the use of different statistical functions.
+CPL provides a set of data-dependent statistical functions (\eg cosine similarity) to compute pairwise statistics among member's local data.
+However, there might be a need for other functions that help members decide their data exchange policies.
+For example, data exchange among finance companies may require calculating the similarity between data distributions.
+Future work will investigate the integration of different data-dependent statistics into CPL.

-Finally, we would like to point out that we did not focus much on the reasons of policy impacts on the predictive success of models and its adverse outcomes over time (\eg patient health).
-However, our evaluation results showed that CPL policies are able to express both complex relations and address complex constraints on sharing.
-Hence, it allows members to establish true partnerships and systematic data exchange.
+Lastly, we did not focus much on the reasons of policy impacts on the prediction success of the dose algorithm and its adverse outcomes on patient health over time.
+While our evaluation results showed that members could express both complex relations and constraints on the data exchange through CPL policies, members require establishing true partnerships to improve the prediction model accuracy.
 While this explanation matches both our intuition and the experimental results, a further domain-specific formal analysis is needed.
 We plan to pursue this in future work.